larsklemstein/lkltools/README.md

 ## The tools

+* fmove: a simple "find files by pattern and move to a destination" tool
 * mfrn: a mass file renamer
 * mkgit: create a local git repo and take care about the main vs. master trouble
 * mkpy: staffole a simple python3 program incl. argparse and logging
+* xre: s visudo like program to alter the sudoers conf